Git-For-Geeks/Flutter-Projects/E-News/readme.md

  - A carousel widget to display headlines from around the world.
  - List of News based on Country,Category or language when the user selects from the side drawer.
  - Default country must be india.
- - Must show an error message  when user tries to divide a number by zero.

 ## ***How to contribute?*** :sparkles: